n-wagner/Sortation/README.md

 I want to include hopefully all of the major algorithms and some of the more advanced hybrid ones later on.
 Also <strike>
-I want to incorporate multithreading to speed up the test runs and<strike> maybe use functors in place of the function pointers I have currently.
+I want to incorporate multithreading to speed up the test runs and</strike> maybe use functors in place of the function pointers I have currently.

 ### Architecture